mom-ocean/MOM5/doc/web/user_guide.md

 ### Creation of the ocean/ice grid (mosaics)

 Mosaics is the name given to a general framework to define structured grids at GFDL.
 The details of this scheme are being incorporated by others outside of GFDL as well.
 Most of the recent global models developed at GFDL employ the conventions of Mosaic.
-However, MOM is backwards compatible, so that it still supports grids generated with older software (discussed here)
+However, MOM is backwards compatible, so that it still supports grids generated with older software.

-For a description of how to create grids using the newer Mosaic tools, which are more general than the older approaches, then please access this link

 ### Creation of the ocean/ice grid (pre-mosaics)